mohittalwar23/GSOC_2026_Zephyr_Libmp/README.md

 ## Executive summary

 The foundational [mpipe core PR #98514](https://github.com/zephyrproject-rtos/zephyr/pull/98514) merged on September 16, 2026.
 The base, utility, audio-plugin, and original audio-sample layers are still under review, so the I2S-source and unified-loopback pull requests remain stacked drafts rather than independently mergeable changes.
-This is an upstream dependency state, not an indication that the work is abandoned: the core only just landed, and the remaining layers can now be reviewed and rebased in dependency order.

 Within that stack, this project added the generic I2S capture path and the common sample, fixed lifecycle and audio-processing problems, implemented exact buffer-demand accounting, and developed the driver and board support needed to exercise the work on real devices.
 The strongest hardware results are the i.MX8MP EVK and XIAO nRF52840 Sense paths.
-ESP32 has a working but not yet publication-final integration state, while STM32 is deliberately marked as work in progress.

 ## Main contributions